Target Span Detection for Implicit Harmful Content: Experiments

 \subsection{Results}

 The overall token tagging classification results based on different encoders and test datasets are given in Table~\ref{experiment:bio}.
-The best performance is consistently achieved using RoBERTa-Large encoder.
-Among the encoders, Bert-Base has the worst performance and Hate-Bert performs slightly better with the average F1 score gain of 4$\%$ for test set performance in in-domain trained models and 1.5$\%$ for training on all the training sets at once.
-Overall we see that training in all the domains consistently improves the performance compared to training on only an in-domain dataset.
+The best performance is consistently achieved using the RoBERTa-Large encoder.
+Among the encoders, Bert-Base has the worst performance and Hate-Bert performs slightly better with the average F1 score gain of 4$\%$ for test set performance with in-domain trained models and 1.5$\%$ for training on all the training sets at once.
+Overall we see that training with all the domains consistently improves the performance compared to training on only an in-domain dataset.

-Performance comparison between \shortdataname and PLEAD is shown in Table~\ref{res:heatmap}.
+We evaluate the effectiveness of training the baseline model on different training samples including our proposed dataset \shortdataname collection and human annotated PLEAD dataset.
+Performance comparison of \modelname with RoBERTa-Large encoder on \shortdataname and PLEAD is shown in Table~\ref{res:heatmap}.
 The diagonal shows the F1 score results for in-domain full finetuning whereas the rest are different combinations of training on one domain and testing in another (a zero-shot approach).
 RoBERTa-Large is used as an encoder in this experiment.
-The zero-shot experiment across \shortdataname test sets results in higher F1 score except when \modelname is trained on PLEAD.
+The zero-shot experiment across \shortdataname test sets results in a higher F1 score except when \modelname is trained on PLEAD.
 Training on \shortdataname and testing on PLEAD results in only $5\%$ performance loss on average in F1 score.
 The DynaHate-trained model has the least performance loss of only $2\%$ (i.e., 51.0$\%$ with DynaHate-trained samples vs 52.0$\%$ with PLEAD-trained samples.
-This shows that our model and dataset can achieve comparable performance to the human-annotated test set with minimal cost and human effort.
+This indicates that training target detection with \shortdataname and testing it on external, human-annotated datasets can achieve performance similar to that of training on in-domain, human-annotated datasets, demonstrating \shortdataname's effectiveness across various domains.